-I’m a terribly messy person.
+I don’t know if I’ve ever mentioned this before, but I’m a terribly messy person.
 And this also applies to the fridge.
 I buy stuff intending to bake with it and then I get a different idea, buy more, get another idea, and so on.
 Today was get rid of the cottage cheese and Greek yogurt day.

 I used cottage cheese in my grain free protein pancakes and found a way to use them in whole grain pancakes.
 Like I’ve said before, you just can’t compare wheat and almond flour pancakes.
 Whole wheat wins.
 And they win here.
 These are amazing!